Long Term Water Strategy

-It is anticipated that the draft long term water strategy will be published for public consultation in late spring/ early summer 2013.
+It is anticipated that the draft long term water strategy will be published for public consultation in the summer of 2014.
 We plan to hold a pre-consultation period in advance of this in order to take the views of identified stakeholders.

 How you can get involved: